 COMMUNITY PROJECTED SPENDING PLAN

-Beginning in March 2015, MWRA staff (with assistance from the Advisory Board) has surveyed the communities each spring to develop 3-year rolling projected spending plan for Phase 9 and 10 funds.
+Beginning in March 2015, MWRA staff (with assistance from the Advisory Board) has surveyed the communities each spring to develop a 3-year rolling projected spending plan for Phase 9 through 14 funds.
 Community projections for the first year should be as close to actual as possible, with the second and third year being planning estimates.
 The goal will be to provide the best available information to the MWRA Budget Department in early May to assist in finalizing MWRA’s annual CIP.

 BACKGROUND ON INFILTRATION AND INFLOW